Yeqzids/Yeqzids.GitHub.io/index.md

 ## Hi there!

 ### My name is Quanzhi Ye.
 I go by Quanzhi or QZ for short.
-I am a planetary astronomer based at the [University of Maryland](http://www.umd.edu/) with a visiting appointment at [Boston University](http://www.bu.edu).
+I am a planetary astronomer at the [University of Maryland](http://www.umd.edu/).
+Currently I am also holding a Visiting Researcher appointment at [Boston University](http://www.bu.edu).

 I am primarily interested in the small bodies of the solar system -- namely asteroids, comets, and meteoroids.
 I use a wide range of techniques to study these intriguing bodies.
 I have used the [Canadian Meteor Orbit Radar](https://fireballs.ndc.nasa.gov/cmor-radiants/) to study meteor showers, as well as the [Zwicky Transient Facility (ZTF) project](https://www.ztf.caltech.edu/) at [Palomar Observatory](http://www.astro.caltech.edu/palomar/homepage.html) to find near-Earth asteroids and comets.
 I also help maintain the [NASA Planetary Data System Small Bodies Node](https://pds-smallbodies.astro.umd.edu/).